Spicy Vegan Pasta with Sausage

 Instructions

-2. Heat olive oil in a large deep pot over medium high heat.
-Add the celery and onion and cook until very soft, about 10-15 minutes.
-Add the sausage and cook, breaking into small pieces until browned and crispy.
+• Heat the olive oil in a large saute pan over medium-high heat.
+Add the onion and celery and cook until very soft, about 10-15 minutes.
+Add the sausage and cook, breaking it into small pieces with a wooden spoon, until browned and crispy.

-3. Reduce heat to medium-low and add in the garlic, fennel seeds and tomato paste.
-Saute until paste is lightly browned, about 2 minutes.
-Add in the wine or broth and cook, scraping the bottom of the pot to get the browned pieces of sausage that have stuck to the pain.
+• Reduce heat to medium-low and add in the garlic, fennel seeds and tomato paste.
+Saute until the paste is lightly browned, about 2 minutes.
+Add in the wine (or broth) and cook, scraping the bottom of the pot to get the browned pieces of sausage that have stuck to the pain.
 Cook until reduced, about 4-5 minutes.

-4. Add in the cashew cream, spinach and 1/2 cup reserved pasta water.
+• Add in the cashew cream, spinach and 1/2 cup reserved pasta water.
 Let simmer for 5 minutes and add in the salt to taste.
+I usually start with 1/2 teaspoon and then add in more as needed– note that adding in more pasta water will also add in more salt.

 Notes